Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: General approach

 \begin{theorem} Let $\map{P}_\inp:\L(\H_\inp)\to\L(\H_\inp)$ and $\map{P}_\out:\L(\H_\out)\to\L(\H_\out)$ be linear projections and $\mathcal{S}_\textup{\inp} \subseteq \L(\H_\textup{\inp})$ and $\Scal_\out$ be affine spaces of matrices defined by

 For $\gamma_\inp \neq 0$, a linear map $\map{T}_{\inp\out}: \L(\H_\inp) \rightarrow \L(\H_\out)$ satisfies $\widetilde{T}_{\inp\out}[W] \in \Scal_\out$ for all $W \in \Scal_\inp$ if and only if

-\end{theorem} Before providing a proof, we emphasize that the fact that we allow for non-unital, non-self-adjoint projectors implies that the respective sets $\Scal_\inp$ and $\Scal_\out$ do \textit{not} have to contain an element that is proportional to the identity matrix.
+\end{theorem} Before providing a proof, we emphasise that the fact that we allow for non-unital, non-self-adjoint projectors implies that the respective sets $\Scal_\inp$ and $\Scal_\out$ do \textit{not} have to contain an element that is proportional to the identity matrix.
 The membership of the identity matrix facilitates many considerations in the literature when dealing with transformations between quantum objects (see, for example, Ref.~\cite{hoffreumon_projective_2022}).
-The relative ease with which the link product can be manipulated allows us beyond this case without much added difficulty.
+The relative ease with which the link product can be manipulated allows us to go beyond this case without much added difficulty (see Ex.~\ref{Ex::Gibbs}).

 Furthermore, we stress that the above Theorem exactly coincides with Thm.~\ref{thm::genFormProj} for the case of self-adjoint, unital projectors $\widetilde P_\inp$ that commute with the transposition.
 In this case, it is easy to see that Eq.~\eqref{eqn::FullyGenProj1} amounts to $T_{\inp\out} =T_{\textup{\inp \out}} - \widetilde P_\textup{\inp} [T_{\textup{\inp\out}}] + (\widetilde P_\textup{\inp} \otimes \widetilde P_\textup{\out}) [T_{\textup{\inp\out}}]$, while Eq.~\eqref{eqn::FullyGenProj2} implies $\widetilde P_\inp[\tr_\out T_{\inp\out}] = \gamma_\out/\gamma_\inp \mathbbm{1}_\inp$, which are exactly the properties we used in the proof of Thm.~\ref{thm::genFormProj}. \begin{proof} The proof of Thm.~\ref{thm::FullyGenProj} proceeds along the same lines as that of Thm.~\ref{thm::genFormProj} with the difference that now the assumptions on the involved projectors are weaker.
 First, we note that, since $\gamma_\inp \neq 0$, we have $\text{span}(\Scal_\inp) = \map{P}_\inp[\L(\H_\inp)]$.
 Then, from $\map{P}_\out[T_{\inp\out} \star W_\inp] = T_{\inp\out} \star W_\inp $ for all $W_\inp \in \mathcal{S}_\inp$ we obtain